kostaskougios/spi/diExample/README.md

 }
 ```

-It doesn't depend on spark and can be easily tested.
+It doesn't depend on spark and can be easily tested:

 ```scala
 import com.aktit.di.DiBuilders.{account, timestamp, transfer}